A progressive nation with all of its cannabis ducks in a row, New Zealand is poised for full legalization.

 Is Weed Legal in New Zealand?

-That’s a question that will be answered soon — and probably in the affirmative.
+That’s a question that will come soon — and hopefully the answer will be yes.
 And while that’s exciting for New Zealanders, it’s also great for others across the globe who are hoping for increased access to cannabis.

 The New Zealand vote could provide a roadmap for the United States’ legalization efforts.
 Although there are many differences between the two countries, Americans and Kiwis have similar laws governing how pharmaceutical companies can advertise.
 As of now, they are the only two countries in the world that allow drug makers to advertise directly to consumers (instead of to physicians and policy-making groups).